 - If you are called to a discipline meeting with your employer, you have a right to union representation.
 Call us as soon as you are told of a meeting and we will make sure you don’t go into it alone.

 Your Collective Agreement is a big document.
 It may seem daunting but it’s worth a read.
 Your workplace probably has a Shop Steward or union representative who can take some time to go through things with you if you’re not sure.
 If you don’t know who to call, then please call us.
 We’re here to help.
-You can call us at (867) 667-2331.
-If you live in the communities, call us toll-free at 1-888-YEU-2331 (1-888-938-2331).
-And hey; you can always email firstname.lastname@example.org.
+If you are a YEU member in the Yukon, you can call us at (867) 667-2331 or visit yeu.ca to find our toll free number.
+And of course you can always email email@example.com.